tpiros/cloudinary-workbox-plugin/README.md

 # Cloudinary Workbox.js Plugin

-The official [Cloudinary](http://cloudinary.com) plugin for [Workbox.js](https://developers.google.com/web/tools/workbox/)
+The official [Cloudinary](http://cloudinary.com) plugin for [Workbox.js](https://developers.google.com/web/tools/workbox/).

 ## Prerequisite
 If you'd like to modify / build this plugin make sure to install the dependencies first by running `npm i`.

 ## Build
 To build the plugin please execute `npm run build`.
-The result of the build is going to be a `dist` folder with a single `cloudinaryPlugin.js` file.
+The result of the build is going to be a `dist` folder with a single `cloudinaryPlugin.js` file along with a `cloudinaryPlugin.min.js` file for a minified build.

 ## Test
-To test the plugin please execute `npm test`
+To test the plugin please execute `npm test`.